Home on the Range (2004 film): Plot

-In the days of the Old West, Maggie is the only cow left on the Dixon Ranch after a wanted cattle rustler named Alameda Slim stole all the rest of Mr. Dixon's cattle.
-Dixon has no other choice than to sell Maggie to Pearl, a kind, aging woman who runs a small farm called Patch of Heaven.
-Sam the local Sheriff, arrives to tell Pearl that her bank is cracking down on debtors.
-Unless she pays the bank $750 in three days, her farm will be sold to the highest bidder.
-Hearing this, Maggie convinces the farm cows Grace and Mrs. Calloway to go to town to attempt to win prize money at a fair.
-While the cows are in town, a bounty hunter named Rico (whom Buck, the Sheriff's horse, idolizes) drops a criminal off and collects the reward.
-Stating he needs a replacement horse to go after Alameda Slim while his own horse rests, he takes Buck.
-When Maggie finds out that the reward for capturing Slim is exactly $750, she convinces the other cows to try to capture him to save Patch of Heaven.
+In 1889, amidst the Old West, wanted cattle rustler Alameda Slim steals most of Dixon Ranch's cattle.
+The ranch owner, Mr. Dixon, sells the remaining cow, Maggie, a show cow, to Pearl, a kind, aging woman who runs a small farm called Patch of Heaven.

+Sam, the local Sheriff, arrives to tell Pearl that unless she pays back the bank in three days, her farm will be sold to the highest bidder.
+Hearing this, Maggie convinces farm cows Grace and Mrs. Calloway to go to town with her to win prize money at a fair.
+While the cows are in town, a bounty hunter named Rico drops off a criminal, collects their reward, and looks for a replacement horse while his rests.
+Idolizing him, Sam's horse, Buck, convinces Rico to take him.
+Upon seeing this and learning the reward for capturing Slim will cover Pearl's debt, Maggie convinces the other cows to help her collect the reward to save Patch of Heaven.

-That night, they hide among a large herd of steers, when Alameda Slim arrives with his henchmen, the Willies.
-Before Maggie can attack him, Slim begins a yodeling song which sends all the cattle (except Grace, who is tone deaf) into a trance that causes them to dance madly and follow him anywhere.
-Grace is able to bring Maggie and Mrs. Calloway back to their senses just before Slim closes the path behind him with a rock slide to stop Rico and his men from chasing him.
-As Rico discusses what his next move will be with his men, Buck starts to argue with the three cows.
-This causes Rico to believe Buck is unreliable and decides to return him to the Sheriff.
-Buck escapes, determined to capture Slim for himself to prove his worth.
+That night, they hide among a large herd of steers as they are smitten by two longhorns Barry and Bob.
+Slim arrives on the back of his bison Junior with his nephews, the Willies.
+Before Maggie can attack him, Slim starts yodeling, which puts all of the cattle except the tone-deaf Grace into a hypnotic trance, allowing Slim to lead them away.
+Grace brings Maggie and Mrs. Calloway back to their senses, before Slim uses a landslide to cover his escape.
+Narrowly missing him, Rico and his men discuss their next move, while Buck argues with the cows, with Rico mistakenly believing he is skittish around cows and has him returned him to Sam.
+However, Buck escapes, determined to capture Slim for himself to prove his worth.